 William was by far one of the most anxious of the students.
 He was good at words and numbers and office kind of work, but put him out in the real world and he didn't have a single clue on what he was supposed to do.

 He loathed himself for being a "B" student.
-He was smarter than probably 75% of the top students, but unfortunately he didn't have the fighting skills to prove he was as strong as them.
-Heck, he hadn't ever even picked up a real scythe for crying out loud!
+He was probably smarter than seventy five percent of the top students, but he didn't have the fighting skills or physical strength to prove he was as strong as them.

-The students have no idea who their teachers will be, and while most of them were okay, some of them were horrible; one way or the other on the scale.
+The students had no idea who their teachers will be, and while most of the teachers were okay, some of them were horrible; one way or the other on the scale, and very few in between.
 Some teachers would sit around, completely ignoring you for the full year while you struggled to understand anything.
-Others drove you into the ground with their teaching.
+Others drove you into the ground.

-A whistle blew and with practiced and rehearsed accuracy everyone lined up, first according to his or her grade letter and then by his or her name.
-The teachers filing in as the students hustled around with silent panic
+The sharp trill of a whistle pierced the air and with rehearsed accuracy everyone lined up, first according to his or her grade letter and then by his or her name.
+The teachers filing onto the raised stage at the front of the large room as the students hustled around with silent panic

 William pushed and struggled through the crowd to his spot, trying desperately to be perfectly in line like he was supposed to be.
-As he ran through the rows he spotted his open gap, speeding towards it and slipping in just as the doors closed.
+As he ran through the rows he spotted his open gap, speeding towards it and slipping into place just as the doors closed.

-In front of him stood sixty reapers, all talented in their field and all waiting to train a student to be as good as them.
+In front of him stood sixty reapers, all experienced in their field and all waiting to train a student to be as good as they considered themselves to be.

 "See that woman in the middle there?"
-A boy leaned in next to him from the left, nodding towards a tall, thin reaper with long white hair.
+The boy standing to the direct left of him leaned over, nodding towards a tall, thin reaper with long white hair.
 William found her easily as she was one of very few female reapers and nodded back to the boy.

 "That's the Silver Heart Reaper.
 She's legendary!"
 The boy's hushed whisper was excited and terrified at the same time.
-"She's supposed to be the hardest teacher around.
-Nobody's been cleared by her to test in the last 100 years!"
+"She's supposed to be the most difficult teachers around.
+Nobody's even been cleared by her to test in the last 100 years!"
 William's eyes widened, as he knew that in order to even be allowed to take the final test, you had to be cleared for testing by your teacher.